The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 Trip Delay Insurance

-If your trip is delayed for 12 hours or more, you’ll qualify for reimbursement of reasonable expenses, such as meals, lodging, toiletries and medication purchased within 48 hours.
+If your trip is delayed for more than 12 hours, you’ll qualify for reimbursement of reasonable expenses, such as meals, lodging, toiletries and medication purchased.

 Baggage Insurance Plan